The manufacturing process of softgel capsules

 Softgel manufacturing offers a variety of advantages, including the ability to encapsulate a wide range of fills, from liquids to semi-solids.
 They provide an excellent option for improving the bioavailability of poorly soluble drugs, masking unpleasant tastes and odors, and ensuring a precise dosage.
 The flexibility of softgel capsules allows for a broad spectrum of shapes, sizes, and colors, enhancing their aesthetic appeal and facilitating patient compliance.

-However, the manufacture of softgel capsules requires significant investment in specialised equipment and premises which allow strict control of temperature and humidity conditions.
-Most importantly, skilled personnel, often with years of training, is required in order to ensure consistent product quality.
+However, the manufacture of softgel capsules requires significant investment in specialised equipment and premises that allow strict control of temperature and humidity conditions.
+Most importantly, skilled personnel, often with years of training, are required in order to ensure consistent product quality.
+This is where independent expertise can be invaluable.
+Our softgel capsule development consulting draws on 30+ years of CDMO experience to help teams navigate exactly these challenges, from process design to CMC documentation.